-MUSC Health is closely monitoring the outbreak of the coronavirus.
+MUSC Health is closely monitoring the outbreak of the coronavirus (COVID-19).
 The safety of our patients and care team is our number one priority.
 Our leadership and infection prevention teams are meeting regularly to assess the latest developments, prepare our care teams, and review the latest DHEC and CDC guidelines to monitor patient symptoms across all of our facilities.

 Please refer to the CDC's prevention and treatment resources for information.

 There is no vaccine.
 The best way to prevent becoming infected is to avoid exposure.
 Proper handwashing is also essential to control the spread of the disease.
 Wash your hands often with soap and water for at least 20 seconds.
 Soap and water is best, but if it is not available, use an alcohol-based hand sanitizer.